Tronikelis/jqlgen/README.md

 declare function jql(statement?: JqlStatement): JqlGen;
 ```

-## Turn on beast mode with this library 😈
+## Nest as much as you want

-Yeees, I can finally go wild with jql
+Yes, you can go wild like this

 ```ts
 const output = jql({